-Recent updates to the VBBL include adding performancebased requirements for Part 9 buildings.
-These requirements will come into effect in 2022 as an alternative to the prescriptive requirements for exterior closures and fenestration, which have also become more stringent.
+The updates to the VBBL include adding performance-based requirements for Part 9 buildings.
+These requirements will come to effect in 2022 as an alternative to the prescriptive requirements for exterior closures and fenestration, which have also become more stringent.